Islands of Refreshment: History

+He renamed the main island "Island of Refreshment", Inaccessible Island "Pintard Island" and Nightingale Island "Lovel Island" and his settlement (in and around the present-day Edinburgh of the Seven Seas), "Reception".
+Lambert planned to create an economy from selling sealskins and oil to buyers in Rio de Janeiro.
+Southern elephant seals were apparently numerous on the islands and the men had killed at least 80 since landing, which they had used the blubber of to make oil.
+In January 1812, the islands were visited by the British merchant schooner Charles, Lambert told the captain of the ship that he would be willing to become a British subject if he was provided by the British with assistance and supplies.
+This never materialized though, since four months later on May 17, 1812, Lambert, Williams and Millet drowned while fishing.
+The lone survivor, Tomasso Corri was joined by two other men, and the three busied themselves growing vegetables, wheat and oats, and breeding pigs.

 During the War of 1812, the islands were used as a base by American cruisers sent to prey on British merchant ships.
 This and other considerations urged by Lord Charles Henry Somerset, then-governor of Cape Colony in South Africa, led the British government to annex the islands as dependencies of the Cape Colony.
 The formal proclamation of annexation was made on August 14, 1816, partly as a measure to ensure the French could not use the islands as a base for a rescue operation to free the deposed Napoleon I of France from his prison on Saint Helena.